sherlockdoyle/Handwriter/README.md

 As of now, all the letters look the same.
 However, in handwriting, there's some variation in every letter.
 One way is to use a randomized font.
 Alternately, we can randomly move the text a little with a noise map.
 ![Randomized text](img/randomized-text.png)
 There's two noise map here, one for each axis.
 The amount to move the text with these maps can be controlled with the `-r` option; `0` means no movement, other values move in the positive or negative direction.
+The scale of the noise map can be controlled with the `-s` option; higher values mean a higher frequency of the noise.
+Experiment with this to match your font size.

 ### Striking the mistakes